fabel134/InDel-Mex/GenerateFakeReadsTutorial.md

 2. Now we simply run the file *generate_reads.sh* typing `bash generate_reads.sh path_to_base_fasta_file result_filename del_size del_start` where *path_to_base_fasta_file* is the path to your base file, you could use */InDel-Mex/indelmex/data/base_reads.fasta* if you don't have a custom one. *result_filename* is the base filename for the resulting reads, take in consideration that *del_size*, which is the desired deletion size, will be part of the final filename, and finally *del_start* is the beggining of the deletion, is completly option, the valuebydefault is 21000.

+> **NOTE** The  base fasta file should only contain the sequenque, i.e. should start from the second line and, ir shouldn't have line breaks.

 After running thisfile, you will get new files in the folder `/InDel-Mex/indelmex/simulations/`, this file will have the following names:
 * *result_filename*del*del_size*.fasta
 * *result_filename*del*del_size*.sam